-In Tennessee, a fairly landlord friendly state, a tenancy is established after the payment of rent in exchange for inhabiting a rental.
-Once that is done, both landlords and tenants obtain certain rights and obligations under Tennessee law (Tennessee Code Ann.
+In Tennessee, a fairly uniform residential landlord friendly state, a tenancy is established after a tenant pays their rent in exchange for inhabiting a rental.
+Once that is done, both Tennessee landlords and tenants obtain certain rights and obligations under Tennessee law (Tennessee Code Ann.
 Title 66, Ch.
 28).

 It is important to familiarize yourself with the Tennessee state law to run a successful rental investment.
-So, we at Brentwood Square Management have put together this overview of the uniform residential landlord and tenant act to help all landlords be successful:
+So, we at Brentwood Square Management have put together this overview of the Tennessee laws to help all landlords be successful:

 The Required Disclosures in Tennessee

-As a landlord, you have a legal obligation under Tennessee law to let your prospective renters know of certain information.
-In particular, the following disclosures:
+As a landlord, you have a legal obligation, under the Tennessee laws, to let your prospective tenant know of certain information.
+In particular, a housing provider must make the following disclosures:

 nashville-tennessee

 • Disclosure about lead paint concentration.
-Landlords who own homes built before 1978 must disclose this information on their residential leases.
+Landlords who own rental homes built before 1978 must disclose this information on their residential leases due to the health risks associated with lead exposure.

 • Disclosure about the owners and managers of the unit.
-You must provide your tenant with your name and address plus the same information for any managers.
+You must provide your resident with your name and address plus the same information for any managers.

-• Disclosure on where you are holding the security deposit.
+• Disclosure on where you are holding security deposits.
 If you require a security deposit, then your tenant has a right to know where you are holding the security deposit.

 • Disclosure on rental property showings.
 If you wish to enter the rental to show it to prospects, then you must disclose this information on the lease agreement.

-If a landlord fails to disclose any of these, then they may face legal action.
+If a housing provider fails to disclose any of these, then they may face legal action.

 The Rights of Tennessee Landlords